ShubhamChoudharyShubh/PHP-Discussion-Board/README.md

 ## About the Project

-This project is a simple **Discussion Board** where users can ask questions, post answers, like posts, and view related questions based on categories.
+This project is a simple **Discussion Board** where users can ask questions, post answers and view related questions based on categories.
 The main goal is to provide an interactive platform for users to share knowledge and help each other.
 This platform is ideal for learning PHP, MySQL, and frontend technologies like Bootstrap.

 ---